KALs3/Weather-App-Journal/readme.md

 Weather journal
-*a website that gives you weather information based on the zipcode submited by the user*.
+*The weather journal app is a website that gives you weather information based on the zip code submitted by the user.*.

 --------------------
 it's built using